$0 Brazil → Portugal D7/D8 Visa Guide — Quick-Start Checklist

 Brazil and Portugal signed their Convention for the Avoidance of Double Taxation in 2000, enacted into Brazilian law as Decreto nº 4.012/2001.
 The treaty follows the OECD model closely, assigning taxing rights to one or both countries depending on the income category.

-Here is how that works in practice.
-If a rental income payment from Brazil attracts 15% withholding at source, and Portugal's applicable rate on that same income is 28%, you pay 15% in Brazil and a top-up of 13% in Portugal.
+Here is how a credit can work in practice.
+If a rental income payment from Brazil attracts 15% withholding at source, and Portugal's applicable rate on that same income is 28%, the available credit can leave a top-up of 13% in Portugal.
 Total: 28%, not 43%.

 Income Categories and Which Country Taxes What